Proposed Hawk Board UNESCO Application for the National Inventory

 Please explain how the practising community has consented to your element of living heritage being submitted to the inventories.
 Please include details about: How you have engaged the community of your element in the submission process; Whether there are any concerns amongst the community(ies) in submitting your element to the inventory(ies).

 Given that Falconry: A Living Heritage is inscribed by UNESCO on the Representative List on behalf of 24 countries, UK practitioners are universally keen to see UK Falconry become the 25th inscription.
-Earlier draft of this submission have been circulated and refined and we have encountered no objections.
+This and earlier drafts of this submission have been circulated to our membership and posted on social media and refined following feedback.

 6. Is there any additional information you would like to provide?